 Essex is a very pleasant county to live and work in.
 Essex is situated in the southeast part of England, a little northeast of London.
 Essex is one of the home counties and borders with Suffolk and Cambridgeshire to the north, Hertfordshire to the west, Kent across the River Thames to the south, and London to the southwest.
 The county town of Essex is Chelmsford, which is actually the only city in the county.

-Heritage Clay Tiles Ltd have been trading for a number of years and manufacture and supply the finest clay roof tile range on the market.
+Heritage Clay Tiles Ltd have been trading for a number of years and supply the finest clay roof tile range on the market.
 No matter what style of tile you require, their staff will be happy to assist with any enquiries you may have.

 The deep estuaries on the east coast give Essex, by some measures, the longest coastline of any county in the United Kingdom.